contactopensource/contactopensource/doc/examples.md

 --
 INSERT INTO tags VALUES

--- Example: tag for New York
+-- example: tag for New York
 (
   * id: 353fc6f3bfc3c56a5a687f9a986af0da